Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in revenues, trade receivables, and receivables turnover over the observed periods.
+The quarterly financial data reveals several key trends related to revenues, trade receivables, and receivables turnover over the observed periods.

 Revenues